AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 Bidirectional type inference for higher-rank types relies on inferring the type of functions, so that types can be pushed in to the arguments.
 However, the type of an overloaded field cannot immediately be inferred (as some constraint solving is required).
 This is why higher-rank and overloaded fields are incompatible.

 Some previous variants of the design supported rank-1 universally quantified fields (but not rank-2 and above).
-However, these prevent the third parameter of the `Get` class from being a function of the first two, and hence obstruct type inference for compositions of selectors.
+However, these prevent the third parameter of the `Has` class from being a function of the first two, and hence obstruct type inference for compositions of selectors.

 ### Record update